simeononsecurity/Windows-Defender-Application-Control-Hardening/README.md

 ### XML vs. BIN:

 - Simply put, the **"XML"** policies are for applying to a machine locally and the **"BIN"** files are for enforcing them with either [Group Policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-group-policy) or [Microsoft Intune](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/deploy-windows-defender-application-control-policies-using-intune).
+While you can use XML, BIN, or CIP policies in a local deployment, generally speaking you should stick to XML where possible and especially so while auditing or troubleshooting.

 ### Policy Descriptions: